theanine3D/source-engine-collision-tools/README.md

 [![YouTube Video](https://user-images.githubusercontent.com/88953117/219478247-5763224f-5bb2-443d-81ee-b17532cbb7c4.png)](https://www.youtube.com/watch?v=ASLw-FMQUXM)

 ### Gallery
-The maps or models below were created using Source Engine Collision Tools.
+The maps below were created using Source Engine Collision Tools.
+(If you're a mapper and you'd like to list your map here, send me a message!)

 #### Saturn Valley - TF2 map by Theanine3D